Updated March 9, 2019

 I love the look of beautiful new tile shower in a custom builder’s model home.
 But let’s get real.
 If you’re not the one cleaning tile wall grout joints (or even crazier yet – the ceiling) is a tile shower what you want to put yourself through – week after week, year after year?

 Will a decent (see shower wall tip #1 for what’s I’d call not decent) shower wall panel system cost you more in the short run.
 Probably.
 Is it worth it in to cut your time and aggravation in the long-run?
 Usually.
 If you’re looking to sell this home in the next year – then put in cheaper tile because it won’t be your cleaning cross to bear.
-If not, take a close look at grout free shower wall panels.
+If not, take a close look at grout free shower wall panels ( cultured stone and a laminate system are pictured below).

 Conclusion #3 – Don’t underestimate the hassle of cleaning your shower when choosing a shower wall system.
 Know how long you want to stay in this home to lead you to the right shower wall selection decision.